harryngict/TracePointKit/README.md

 ### C: Set Up TracePointKit Tools Required

 This step is required only once when you first set up the project.
-Use the cd command to move to the root folder of iosmodularkits that you cloned in for example:
+Use the cd command to move to the root folder of TracePointKit that you cloned in for example:
 ```script
 cd ../../TracePointKit
 ```